thoughtbot/ios-on-rails/release/ios-on-rails.md

 1. `$ gem install cocoapods`

+2. Navigate to your iOS project's root directory.

-2. Create a podfile text file in your iOS project's root directory using your editor of choice.
+3. Create a text file named `Podfile` using your editor of choice.

-3. `$ pod install`
+4. `$ pod install`

-4. If you have your iOS project open in Xcode, close it and reopen the workspace that Cocoapods generated for you.
+5. If you have your iOS project open in Xcode, close it and reopen the workspace that CocoaPods generated for you.

-5. When using CocoaPods in conjunction with Git, you may choose to ignore the Pods directory so the libraries that CocoaPods downloads are not under version control.
+6. When using CocoaPods in conjunction with Git, you may choose to ignore the Pods directory so the libraries that CocoaPods downloads are not under version control.
 If you want to do this, add `Pods` your .gitignore.
-Anyone who clones your project will have the Podfile and can `$ pod install` to retrieve the libraries and versions that the project requires.
+Anyone who clones your project will need to `$ pod install` to retrieve the libraries that the project requires.

 ### Humon's Podfile